tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 {{< /hint >}}

 # 04 Paths and methods

-Paths are also referred to as endpoints.
-This is the location on the server the API is going to request data from.

 A method is the type of request being made.
 Such as `GET` data, `PUT` or update data.
 For a full list of methods see https://restfulapi.net/http-methods/.

 A resource is either singular or it is a collection.
 For example `pet` vs `pets`.
 A common structure is to use a collection `pets` then use a sub resource to return a singular piece of data in the resource `pets/{petId}`.

+A path is the location on the resource.
+For example `/pets` is the resource, while `/pets/getPetByID` is the path.

 We are going to add a GET method for pets.
 The path will be `/pets`.
 This is because we want our path to reflect the resource being used.
 For more on naming resources (endpoints), see https://restfulapi.net/resource-naming/.

+{{< hint info >}}
+OpenAPI 2.0 and OpenAPI 3.0 treat these differently.
+While we are focusing on 2.0, it's worth it to go back later and review OpenAPI 3.0 for host and bath paths. https://swagger.io/docs/specification/api-host-and-base-path/
+{{< /hint >}}

 ## Add paths and methods